Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 1) Penal

 Many Christians believe that God poured out His wrath upon and punished Jesus, which is the “penal” part of PSA.
-We most certainly believe God’s anger regarding sin burns against the unrighteous and they deserve punishment.
-But, PSA proponents say Father punished Jesus.
-Does the Bible support this idea?
-After careful consideration, we would say no. There is no verse anywhere that tells us God poured out His wrath and punished Jesus.
+We most certainly agree that God’s holy wrath regarding sin burns against the unrighteous and they deserve their fate.
+But does the Bible support the punishment of Jesus by the Father?
+After careful consideration, we would say no. In fact, there is no verse anywhere that tells us God poured out His wrath upon and punished Jesus.

 This may be an astounding claim to some, so we will lay out our reasons for doubting this doctrine.
-First we will consider the OT sacrifices.
+In order to do so, we must first consider the typology of the OT sacrifices.

 The Sacrificial Animals

-The sacrifice of animals in the OT is a type of Jesus’ death on the cross.
-The atoning blood of sheep and bulls is a picture pointing to Jesus’ sacrifice.
+God instituted a system of animal sacrifice in the OT, which is a type of Jesus’ death on the cross.
+The atoning blood of sheep and bulls is actually a picture foreshadowing Jesus’ better sacrifice.
 So in order to understand Jesus’ death, we need to take a look at the sacrificial animals.
 This is critical.
 The typology points us to Jesus, so we need to view Jesus’ sacrificial death through the lens of the OT sacrifices.

-We first note that the sacrificial animals aren’t ever described in the OT as assuming or receiving guilt, and nowhere are they described as being punished.
+We first note that the sacrificial animals weren’t ever described in the OT as assuming or receiving guilt, and nowhere are they described as being punished.
 God’s wrath was never directed at the sacrificial animals.
-They were slain on the altar, but this was simply the method of spilling the atoning blood:
+They were simply slain on the altar as the method of spilling the atoning blood:

 He.
 9:22 In fact, the law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness.

 It is specifically the spilled blood that atoned for sin, not the death of the animal, per se.
-This blood sacrifice is “cleansing agent” for sin.
+This blood sacrifice is effective agent to remedy sin.
+We discuss the blood in greater depth here.

 Le.
 16:8-10, 22 He is to cast lots for the two goats — one lot for the Lord and the other for the scapegoat.
 9 Aaron shall bring the goat whose lot falls to the Lord and sacrifice it for a sin offering.
 10 But the goat chosen by lot as the scapegoat shall be presented alive before the Lord to be used for making atonement by sending it into the desert as a scapegoat… 22 The goat will carry on itself all their sins to a solitary place; and the man shall release it in the desert.

-"Scapegoat" is azazel, (https://biblehub.com/hebrew/5799.htm) which means entire removal of sin and guilt from sacred places into desert on back of goat, symbol of entire forgiveness.
+"Scapegoat" is the Hebrew word azazel, which means entire removal of sin and guilt from sacred places into desert on back of goat, symbol of entire forgiveness.

-Notice the scapegoat carried the sin away: The goat will carry on itself all their sins… (vs. 22) "Carry" is nasa or nasah, which means to lift, carry, take. (https://biblehub.com/hebrew/5375.htm) The scapegoat had the sins of Israel placed upon itself, like a load of cargo being carried, and it took it outside the camp.
-The scapegoat was the vehicle by which sin was transported out of the midst of the people.
+Notice the scapegoat carried the sin away: The goat will carry on itself all their sins… (vs. 22) "Carry" is the Hebrew word nasa or nasah, which means to lift, carry, take.
+The scapegoat had the sins of Israel placed upon itself and it took them outside the camp.
+The scapegoat was therefore the vehicle by which sin was transported out of the midst of the people, not the victim of Israel's sin.

 The very same word, nasa, is used in Ge.
 21:18: